matprime/simpleCoinFlipContract/README.md

 https://lab.superblocks.com/

 Base for code is from Ivan on Tech Academy and "Smart Contract Programming" course.
-I Have plans to additionally modify it, and will first change random generator for flips in Solidity contract.
+Have plans to additionally modify code in repository and will first change random generator for flips in Solidity contract.